ghi-electronics/Docs/hardware/ucm/development-options.md

 [Schematic](http://files.ghielectronics.com/downloads/Schematics/Systems/UD435%20Rev%20A%20Schematic.pdf)

 This display module has a 4.3" 480x272 TFT display with capacitive touch screen.
 The display needs a UCM with TFT display support and needs I2C for the capacitive touch.
-The backlight is controllable through GPIO A.

-This is an example code using the UD435 display.
-For more details, see the [display](../../software/tinyclr/tutorials/display.md) and [graphics](../../software/tinyclr/tutorials/graphics.md) tutorials.

-The capacitive touch controller is connected I2C A with the interrupt pin on GPIO B. See the [touch tutorial](../../software/tinyclr/tutorials/touch.md) for details on using the touch screen.
+The backlight is controllable through GPIO A. The capacitive touch controller is connected I2C A with the interrupt pin on GPIO B.

+The [TinyCLR Samples repo](https://github.com/ghi-electronics/TinyCLR-Samples) has usage examples.
+Learn more about the [graphics](../../software/tinyclr/tutorials/graphics/intro.md) support.

 See below for the display configuration values: